 “Bathsheba” by Sebastiano Ricci depicts the famous story from the Hebrew Bible in which Bathsheba was having a bath when King David saw her bathing and lusted after her.
 King David first saw Bathsheba while walking on the high roof of his palace.
-She was very beautiful, and he ordered enquiries about her.
+She was very beautiful, and he ordered inquiries about her.
 He found out that she was Bathsheba, wife of Uriah, a soldier in David’s army.
-David so desired Bathsheba that he organised to meet her and later made her pregnant.
+David so desired Bathsheba that he organized to meet her and later made her pregnant.
 The text in the Bible does not explicitly state as to whether Bathsheba consented or not.

 According to the Hebrew Bible, Bathsheba was the wife of Uriah the Hittite and later of David.
 She is most known for the biblical narrative in which she was summoned by King David, who had seen her bathing and lusted after her.
-She was the mother of Solomon, who succeeded David as king, making her the Queen mother.
+She was the mother of Solomon, who succeeded David as king, making her the Queen’s mother.

 “Bathsheba at her Bath” is the formal name for this subject in art and usually shows Bathsheba bathing, watched by King David.
-Bathsheba has been a favourite subject in art, in which most depictions feature a female nude as the focus of a history painting.
+Bathsheba has been a favorite subject in art, in which most depictions feature a female nude as the focus of a history painting.
 Sometimes Bathsheba’s maids or the messengers sent by David are shown, as happens in this painting.

 In Judaism, David’s first interactions with Bathsheba are described in 2 Samuel 11 but are omitted in the Books of Chronicles.
 David, while walking on the roof of his palace, saw a very beautiful woman bathing.
-He ordered enquiries and found out that she was Bathsheba, wife of Uriah.
+He ordered inquiries and found out that she was Bathsheba, wife of Uriah.
 He desired her and later made her pregnant.
 The text in the Bible does not explicitly state whether Bathsheba consented to sex.
-Bathsheba later gave birth to David’s son Solomon.
+Bathsheba then gave birth to David’s son Solomon.
 In David’s old age, Bathsheba secured the succession to the throne by Solomon instead of David’s elder surviving sons by his other wives.
 David’s punishment came to pass years later when one of David’s much-loved sons, Absalom, led a rebellion that plunged the kingdom into civil war.
 Moreover, to demonstrate his claim to be the new king, Absalom had sexual intercourse in public with ten of his father’s concubines.
 These events have been interpreted as Divine retribution for David’s taking the woman of another man in secret (2 Samuel 16:20–23).

-In Christianity, “the wife of Uriah” is mentioned, in Matthew 1:6, as one of the ancestors of Jesus.
-Bathsheba is recognised as the archetypal example of the Queen Mother, as Bathsheba’s son, King Solomon, rises to greet her, bows down in reverence, and furnishes her a seat at his right hand.
+In Christianity, “the wife of Uriah” is mentioned in Matthew 1:6, as one of the ancestors of Jesus.
+Bathsheba is recognized as the archetypal example of the Queen Mother, as Bathsheba’s son, King Solomon, rises to greet her, bows down in reverence, and furnishes her a seat at his right hand.
 This act demonstrates Bathsheba’s elevated status in the royal kingdom.
 Bathsheba also acted as an intercessor for her subjects, delivering their petitions to the King.

 In Islam, David is considered to be a prophet, but some Islāmic traditions view the Bible story as incompatible with the principle of the infallibility of the prophets.

 In 1698, he returned to the Venetian republic for a decade.
 These works gained him fame, and many requests showed the rising influence of Venetian painting into other regions of Italy.
-In the summer of 1706, Ricci travelled to Florence, where he completed artworks that are by many considered his masterpieces.
+In the summer of 1706, Ricci traveled to Florence, where he completed artworks that are by many considered his masterpieces.
 During his Florentine period, he completed large frescos on allegorical and mythological themes.

 He also accepted patronage in London, where he completed together with and his nephew paintings depicting mythological frolics: Cupid and Jove, Bacchus meets Ariadne, Diana and Nymphs, Bacchus and Ariadne, Venus and Cupid, Diane and Endymion, and a Cupid and Flora.
 He was also commissioned to complete other wall-paintings depicting religious and mythological scenes.